Making Earth Observation Work for UK Biodiversity Conservation – Phase 2 2014

 Freshwater Terrestrial Earth Observation JNCC Publications MEOW Satellite data 0963-8091 Earth Observation Evidence Habitats JNCC report series Land use Monitoring Plants Surveillance and Monitoring 495 Phase 2

-• developing and testing EO techniques for mapping Annex I and priority habitats;
+- developing and testing Earth Observation techniques for mapping Annex I and priority habitats;

-• developing EO measures that inform on habitat condition.
+- developing Earth Observation measures that inform on habitat condition.

 Resource type Publication